ststeiger/LdapServerLib/README.md

 Those classes include all code originated from **vForteli**'s project for the core attributes of the LDAP calls, my modified version of the (LDAP) **Server** class and the base classes for Installing, Starting, Stoping and Uninstalling it (or anything else really) as a Windows Service. **One observation on that note: to do so, you must run the application as an Windows Administrator**.

-In the `Sample.cs` file, are the `IUserData` implementation (a simple one), the `ICompany` implementation and the `IDataSource` implementation.
-All theses classes do is store (User and Company) information and provide it to the server as called upon.
+In the `Sample.cs` file, are the `IUserData` implementation (a simple one), the `IGroup` implementation and the `IDataSource` implementation.
+All theses classes do is store (User and Group - department) information and provide it to the server as called upon.
 The `Service` class is the derivation of the `ServiceInstaller` class (from the `Libs.cs` file, which is an abstract one).

 ---